 The BS VaR model is also built on repricing gap or the difference between the amount of rate-sensitive financial assets and liabilities which considers both principal and interest payments.
-It is the present value of the BPI Group's expected net cash flows based on the current interest rates.
-As at December 31, the average BSVaR, computed on a monthly basis, for the banking book stood at P21,251 million (2019 - P13,754 million) for the whole BPI Group and P17,397 million (2019 - P9,530 million) for the Parent Bank.
+It is the present value of the BPI Group's expected net cash flows due to changes in interest rates.
+As at December 31, 2021, the average monthly BSVaR for the banking book stood at P24,497 million (2020 - P21,251 million) for the whole BPI Group and P20,806 million (2020 - P17,397 million) for the Parent Bank.

 The IRRBB levels are closely monitored against RMC-approved limits and results are reported and discussed regularly at the Management level through the Asset and Liability Committee (ALCO) and at the Board level through the Risk Management Committee (RMC).
-The BPI Group manages interest rate exposures related to its assets and liabilities through a transferpricing system administered by Treasury.
+The BPI Group manages interest rate exposures related to its assets and liabilities through a transfer-pricing system administered by Treasury.
 Investment securities and interest rate derivatives are also used to hedge interest rate risk and manage repricing gaps in the balance sheet.